BramVan-Oosterhout/TutorialContrib/foswiki0/dockerFoswiki/step05.md

  In this step we introduce the measurement and set the base line.

  There are tools on the web that will measure the performance of any web site.
-You can search: "\_measuring web site response performance\_" for a list.
-In this Scenario we will use the [Pingdom](https://tools.pingdom.com/#!/) tool.
+You can search: _measuring web site response performance_ for a list.
+In this Scenario we will use the [Pingdom](../../..) tool.

  However, for a first impression, you can use a simple command line script: <br />